Skip to content

 player.SpeakerConfig = SurroundPlayer.SpeakerConfiguration.Surround71;

-// Set the panning method to VBAP.
+// Set the panning method (VBAP is often good for surround).

 player.Panning = SurroundPlayer.PanningMethod.Vbap;

-// Set the listener position (optional).
+// Set the listener position (optional, (0,0) is center).

-player.ListenerPosition = new Vector2(0, 0); // Listener is in the center
+player.ListenerPosition = new Vector2(0, 0);

 // Add the player to the master mixer.